 Unfortunately, companies are demanding more and more from their employees in order to compete with other businesses.
 This type of pressure generates vast amounts of stress, toxic work environments and exhausted employees who longer feel engaged at work.

-How to evaluate employee well-being
+How to evaluate employee wellbeing

-More recently, organizations are modeling their work environment around the “hip” start-up culture to retain staff.
+More recently, organisations are modeling their work environment around the “hip” start-up culture to retain staff.
 Employees are given access to cool office-based perks like fancy espresso machines, nice office layouts, table tennis and afternoon drinks.
 However, the imbalance in an employee’s work/life, plus additional stressors has led to more workers who prefer having mental and physical wellness programs instead.

 For leaders to understand exactly what employees need, so they can work efficiently and effectively, they really have to be empathetic and start seeing them as people first.
 Buying their affection or making statements like, “You guys are the backbone of our company,” or “This wouldn’t be possible without you,” may come across hollow or rehearsed, especially if they’re performing countless hours of overtime with little to no recognition.

-To achieve a sense of well-being it’s important to consider the following:
+To achieve a sense of wellbeing it’s important to consider the following:

 1. Job Satisfaction

 Job satisfaction consists of several components.
 Employees need to be able to work in a safe and healthy work environment in order to sustain productivity.
-It’s also important for managers to avoid favoritism and treat each individual fairly, especially when it comes to responsibilities, promotional opportunities and salary.
+It’s also important for managers to avoid favouritism and treat each individual fairly, especially when it comes to responsibilities, promotional opportunities and salary.

 2. Work Engagement

 “I feel stressed,” is probably the most common phrase a person uses when they aren’t feeling great about their job.
-It also takes a huge toll on their mental and physical well-being.
+It also takes a huge toll on their mental and physical wellbeing.
 Common factors include performance pressure, work environment, job uncertainty and issues with coworkers.
-That’s why it’s extremely important for leaders to listen to their employees’ struggles and show empathy and understanding.
+That’s why it’s extremely important for leaders to listen to their employees’ struggles and show empathy and understanding

 4. Personal Happiness